rsaarelm/magog/doc/inspiration.md

 time model.
 Ended up a bit dull with few tactical options at times though, what should be done better?

+**Far Cry 3**: Industry standard AAA open-world game template: Map revealing and clearing metagame, lair-cleaning missions, miscellaneous collectibles, open-world respawning, instanced quests and character building with a skill tree and a shallow power curve.
+Probably not the best way to go about all of the things, but certainly something to be aware of.

 **Legend of Zelda**: Making overland and dungeon crawling compelling without any RPG stat cruft.